 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of The Geopolitics.

-The author is a Senior Risk Analyst, India Bound.
-She has a PhD in US Area Studies from Jawaharlal Nehru University.
-She was a Nehru Fulbright scholar at American University, Washington DC.
-Shreya has worked as a researcher with National Institute of Advanced Studies Bangalore, Takshashila Institution and Institute of Peace and Conflict Studies New Delhi.
+The author is an Assistant Professor, Christ (Deemed to be) University, Bangalore.
+Shreya has a PhD in US Area Studies from Jawaharlal Nehru University and served as a Nehru Fulbright scholar at American University, Washington DC.
+Prior, she has worked as a researcher with several think tanks and has been a geopolitical risk analyst for the corporate industry.